 How to generate deliverables (typically online help) from RoboHelp using the command line interface.

-This page was written by Bill Albing who is a senior information architect at Paragon Application Systems www.ParagonEdge.com and is co-founder and editor-in-chief of KeyContent.org.
+The page was written by Bill Albing who is a senior information architect at Paragon Application Systems www.ParagonEdge.com and is co-founder and editor-in-chief of KeyContent.org.
 Bill has over 15 years experience in engineering, software development, and technical writing.
-You can read about his experience on his blog at www.billalbing.com.

 Wouldn't it be great to generate the online help from a command line so it can be done automatically as part of the build process?
 If you are creating online help for a software product, this would allow automatic generation of the help whenever the software is built.
 Basically, it's a four-step process.